francisco-alonso/starter-sspa-vite/README.md

 You can follow the steps:

-- [x] Please run the following command `npm create vue@latest` from the root directory
+- [x] In order to create the microfrontend, please run the following command `npm create vue@latest` from the root directory.
 - [x] Install de dependencies from package.json by running `npm install`.
-Please, add `single-spa-vue` as a dependency
+Please, add `single-spa-vue` as a dependency.
 - [x] Update the `main.ts` or `main.js` file with the correct configuration in order to use single spa.
 Example:

 ```sh